-(1) Tilt up
+- (1) Tilt up

-With the shift lever in Forward, fully tilt the motor up toward you by holding the tilt handle provided at the rear of the upper motor cover.
-Then lower the tilt lever for locking in the up position.
+- With the shift lever in Neutral or Forward, fully tilt the motor up toward you by holding the tilt handle provided at the rear of the upper motor cover.
+Then lower the tilt lever for locking at tilt-up position.

-(2) Tilt down
+- (2) Tilt down

-Slightly tilt the motor up and pull up on the tilt lever.
+Slightly tilt the motor up, and pull up on the tilt lever.

 Gently lower motor down.
-And shift the shift lever to the Neutral position.